 - 6. Click the Add New button. - The Add MLD VLAN Configuration pop-up window displays. - 7.
-From the VLAN ID menu, select the ID for an existing VLAN. - 8.
+From the VLAN ID menu, type the VLAN ID for an existing VLAN or select the ID for an existing VLAN. - 8.
 From the Fast Leave menu, select to enable or disable the MLD snooping Fast Leave mode for the VLAN: - Disabled: Fast Leave mode is disabled for the VLAN.
 This is the default setting. - Enabled: Fast Leave mode is enabled for the VLAN, allowing for automatic generation of fast-leave messages for the VLAN. - 9.
 In the Membership Interval field, type the period that the switch must wait for a group report before it removes the VLAN as a member of the group.